jeffgran/jeffgran.com/index.md

 * I live in Colorado Springs, CO, USA.
 I work remotely.
 * Sometimes I feel like writing about a thought I had or something I learned.
 [So I put it here](/blog.html).

+And that's about all I have to say about that.

 [projects page]: /projects.html
 [emacs]: http://www.gnu.org/software/emacs/
 [conkeror]: http://conkeror.org/